Death in service payments are paid to your family or chosen beneficiary from your pension fund if you die before you retire.

 If many employees oppose the cuts, the employer is more likely to back down before moving to the next step, as there may be other ways they can achieve the savings they are looking to make.

-Check death in service arrangements for your workplace.
-You should be aware of death in service arrangements so you can advise members.
+- Check death in service arrangements for your workplace including the pension scheme.
+You should be aware of death in service arrangements.

 Death in service

 I’m not a member of a work pension scheme.
 Will my family get a payment if I die?